The future of investment banking has been saved

 - Consider the governance arrangements required for a utility-based model to be successful.

-- Decide on industry-led standardisation and consider how it will affect the ecosystem.
+- Decide on industry-led standardization and consider how it will affect the ecosystem.

 - Consolidate operations processes and activities across asset classes (such as single post-trade processing).

-- Centralise data management and invest in application programming interfaces to develop flexibility and create seamless connectivity.
+- Centralize data management and invest in application programming interfaces to develop flexibility and create seamless connectivity.